Make a Sutton Hoo helmet!

 The Sutton Hoo helmet is an extremely important Anglo-Saxon

 find.
-It’s part of the Sutton Hoo burial which was discovered in
+Its part of the Sutton Hoo burial which was discovered in

 Suffolk in 1939.
 The archaeologist Basil Brown uncovered a